melekes/homeonrails.com/content/post/2020-05-07-rough-notes-1-lazy-ledger.md

 This can be done through some off-chain registry or another application.

-The LazyLedger team plans to provide tooling for deployment, so deploying an application is "easily as deploying a smart contract on eth or spinning up a docker container".
+The Celestia team plans to provide tooling for deployment, so deploying an application is "easily as deploying a smart contract on eth or spinning up a docker container".

 ## Future plans

-The LazyLedger team plans to use optimistic rollups.
+The Celestia team plans to use optimistic rollups.
 Each application will have a state root (along w/ fraud proofs), which will be used by light clients.

 ---

-To learn more, you can go to [their website](https://lazyledger.io/).
+To learn more, you can go to [their website](https://celestia.org/).
 Don't forget to like this and subscribe.

 _Thanks to [Ismail Khoffi](https://twitter.com/KreuzUQuer) and [Mustafa